Why is religion controversial?

 You will need

-You will need a headset with a microphone and earphones to record the audio presentation component of the second tutor-marked assignment.
+You will need a PC headset or smartphone to record the audio presentation component of the second tutor-marked assignment.